mfocko/blog/blog/aoc-2022/03-week-3.md

 ### Solution

 I have tried implementing a circular linked list for this… and I have failed miserably.
 To be fair, I still have no clue why.
-It was „fun“ to play around with the `Rc<RefCell<T>>`.
+It was “fun” to play around with the `Rc<RefCell<T>>`.
 In the end I failed on _wrong answer_.
 I have also encountered a rather interesting issue with `.borrow_mut()` method being used on `Rc<RefCell<T>>`.